vuex-orm/vuex-orm-next/docs/guide/relationships/getting-started.md

 ## Updating Relationships

-Similar to the `insert` or `fresh` method, the `update` method also normalizes any nested relationships within the given records.
+The `save` method also updates models that already exist in the store, including any nested relationships within the given records.
 Let's reuse our `User` and `Post` example:

 ```js
 class User extends Model {